 Therefore, androgynous characters or individuals are nothing new in Japanese culture – though modern Japan is very binary.
 These gender-bending characters aren’t just intended for laughs – they carry their own social commentary and history.
 But unfortunately, many people in the English-speaking anime community have misinterpreted these characters.

 Since there are so many anime characters that cross the line of gender, the concept of “traps” has emerged among English-speaking anime fans.
-In English, an anime “trap” is basically a character who looks like a certain sex, but really isn’t (a guy that looks like a girl or vice versa).
+In English, an anime “trap” is basically a character who looks like a certain sex, but really isn’t (a guy that looks like a girl).
 Most of the time, I don’t think people mean any harm when they use the term “trap,” but it can be taken as an insult.
 Transgender people – or anyone who doesn’t follow standard gender roles – aren’t trying trick or trap people.
 They have a psychological need to dress/act like their true gender or identity.

 Lily from Zombie Land Saga is not a trap.
 She is one of the very first openly transgender anime characters.
 Thanks to Kat Callahan, I recently found out about Wandering Son, which is an anime from 2011 that depicts two transgender characters.
 Jon Spencer also mentioned an anime to me called Back Street Girls, but after looking it, I saw the characters are forced to transition… so I personally don’t think they really count as being transgender.
 But I will check out the show some time anyway~ Thank Jon!

 Altogether, trans anime characters are very rare, but Lily is definitely transgender.
 I can tell just from being in a relationship with a trans person, but even without that, all of the signs are there.